This is provided to all pupils and Students in the respective student resources section as well.

 A course to Advanced Level is available in Computer Science.
 Examination in June of the second year

 Six periods per week are allocated.
-Pupils are expected to undertake approximately five hours of private study each week, according to the new/old linear format.
+Pupils are expected to undertake approximately five hours of private study each week, in year 2 most of this should be completing their project.
 Some pupils may drop Computer Science after the internal examination in June of the first year.

 The successful learning of Computing depends upon an atmosphere of open cooperation within the classroom.